arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 At one point, early on, I mentioned to an experienced type designer that I was thinking of making a typeface that would be a revival of the Subway mosaics.
 “Impossible!” they said, “what would you even revive?”
 At first I was taken aback and thought I could prove them wrong, but with time, I have understood what they meant.

+![Equitable Building Mosaic Signage from Wall Street Station](equitable-building.jpg)

-Name Sans is not a *revival*, and it couldn’t be.
+Name Sans is not a *revival*, and it isn’t intended to be.
 There was no single, consistent “off-the-shelf” font used for the Subway mosaics.
 The system was built by [several separate companies over many decades](https://en.wikipedia.org/wiki/New_York_City_Subway#History), with projects led by several different architects and carried out by different construction crews.
-Type revivals are recreations of fonts that were previously made with a different technology, like when a digital font is made to recreate the shape of letters original cast in lead for letterpress printing.
+Type revivals are recreations of fonts that were previously made with a different technology, like when a digital font is made to recreate the shape of letters originally cast in lead for letterpress printing.
 The subway mosaics are a loose system of architectural lettering – not a singular typeface which one could “revive.”

-![Equitable Building Mosaic Signage from Wall Street Station](equitable-building.jpg)
+So, this project is perhaps as much historical fiction as it is historical research.
+I am creating a type family based on what I have observed in actual mosaics, but also adapting this to what I think is useful and compelling for a typeface in the current decade (and hopefully beyond, but let’s not get too far ahead of ourselves).

-But, in many ways, not having a single point of reference is exactly what has freed me to make this project what it needs to be: a typeface that respects the past but doesn’t get stuck in it.
+In many ways, not having a single point of reference is exactly what has freed me to make this project what it needs to be: a typeface that respects the past but doesn’t get stuck in it.
 While there are clearly repeated lettering styles for different lines and different eras, something I love about the Subway is that there is *not* a perfectly-repeated system for the name tablets.
 If it was all just Helvetica and stations had a perfectly-repeated aesthetic, the Subway would be boring.
 (More practically, it would also simply be harder to know when you reached the right station.
 As a rider of the NYC Subway, you learn to identify stops by the color of tiles and the big lettering on the station walls.
 If you always had to look closely for Helvetica on uniformly–colored walls, you would end up missing stops a lot more often.)

 Name Sans picks up on my favorite aspects of the Subway wayfinding system and brings them together into an extended Latin character set with wide range of weights and optical sizes.
 If I had gotten stuck on finding just *one* thing to revive, I wouldn’t have had the flexibility to really explore what is useful in a geometric-grotesque sans – and what is newly possible in type today.